mourendxu/TD-OpenCV3TOP/README.md

 - Once face(s) has been detected, the detected face(s)' info are passed out via **Info Dat AND Pixel Packing**.
 Info is packed into the output frame (RGBA32Float) in the following manner:

-- 1st Pixel's R contains how many faces have been detected.
+- The 1st Pixel's R contains how many faces have been detected.

 - I use the RGBA channels of the subsequent pixels to keep (x, y, width, height) of the detected face, in the order that they have been detected.